Do you love to spend time on the beach?

 - and so much more!

 Beach Watchers receive 80 hours of training throughout the spring.
 While the classroom is based out of Everett, we travel throughout the county to visit the amazing places at our feet.
-The 13 week training takes place on Fridays from 9 AM - 3:30 PM and there are two Saturday field trip dates.
+The 2017 training dates are Fridays, March 17th - May 19th AND Saturdays, April 1st and 29th from 9 AM - 3:30 PM.
 Trainees should plan to attend the full Beach Watcher training program.
-The 2016 training agenda will give you an idea of what to expect.
+The 2017 training descriptive cover letter and flyer, along with the 2016 training agenda will give you an idea of what to expect.

 In return, Beach Watchers continue learning while volunteering at least 80 hours over two years as citizen scientists, educators, restorationists and project planners.
 The Class of 2017 can start volunteering right after the training is over in the late spring!
-A few examples of WSU Beach Watchers projects are: doing beach interpretation at public parks; monitoring beach elevation, substrate and vegetation coverage; collecting water quality samples; planning and hosting educational events; educating shoreline landowners, Snohomish County residents, dog owners and more!
+A few examples of WSU Beach Watchers projects are: doing beach interpretation at public parks; monitoring beach elevation, substrate and vegetation coverage; collecting water quality samples; planning and hosting educational events; educating Snohomish County residents, dog owners and more!

 You don't need to be an expert to participate – just be interested in Puget Sound issues and be willing and able to participate in projects after the training is over.